About me

 - August 2023 - Invitation to the TV show “Ladies of Another View” to talk about the challenges of Artificial Intelligence: watch

-- July 2023 - Oral presentation at the Medical Imaging with Deep Learning (MIDL) conference.
-I presented our paper on trustworthy AI for image analysis: presentation | slide | conference webpage
+- July 2023 - Oral presentation at the Medical Imaging with Deep Learning (MIDL-23) conference - I presented our paper on trustworthy AI for image analysis titled Sparse Activations for Interpretable Disease Grading: presentation | slide | conference webpage

 - March 2023 - Participation with an oral presentation at the Bern Interpretable AI Symposium (BIAS) in Medical Image Analysis.
 I presented the result of our paper Sparse Activations for Interpretable Disease Grading accepted at MIDL 2023: presentation | slide